mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 ## Installing the node

-The node is avialable at the npmjs.org registry and can be installed with help of the following command:
+The node is available at the npmjs.org registry and can be installed with help of the following command:

 ```bash
 # change to your ~./node-red/ folder